AdobeDocs/commerce-webapi/src/pages/graphql/schema/store/queries/recaptcha-form-config.md

 ## Example usage

-The following query returns information about the reCaptcha configuration for CONTACT form:
+The following query returns information about the reCaptcha configuration for the CONTACT form:

 **Request:**